usdoj-crt/beta-ada/_pages/cases.md

 - [Utah Department of Corrections](https://www.justice.gov/crt/case/utah-department-corrections) On March 12, 2024, the Justice Department issued a letter notifying UDOC that it violated the ADA by discriminating against an incarcerated transgender woman on the basis of her disability, gender dysphoria.
 [Learn more](https://www.justice.gov/crt/case/utah-department-corrections)
 - [U.S. v.
 MedStar Health, Inc.](https://www.justice.gov/crt/case/us-v-medstar-health-inc) On January 30, 2024, the United States filed a Complaint against MedStar Health, Inc., a leading healthcare provider in Maryland and the greater Washington, D.C., region.
 [Learn more](https://www.justice.gov/crt/case/us-v-medstar-health-inc)

-<a href="https://www.justice.gov/crt/disability-rights-cases" class="view-all-button">View all cases</a>
+<a href="https://www.justice.gov/crt/disability-rights-cases" class="view-all-button">View All Cases</a>

 </section>